 What is colic?

-There is no official definition of what defines a colicky baby.
-Generally, researchers use a guideline of crying for greater than 3 hours a day for 3 or more days per week for at least 3 weeks in an otherwise healthy baby less than 3 months of age.
+There is no set definition for colic.
+Generally, researchers have defined it as a baby who cries for greater than 3 hours a day on 3+ days per week and has done so for 3 or more weeks while being otherwise healthy and less than 3 months old.

 The word colic comes from the Greek word “kolikos”, which roughly translates to colon.
-This is why a large number of theories for the cause of colic focus on stomach or gas related reasons.
+This is why many theories around the cause of colic suggest it might be related to what’s happening in your digestive system.

-Some of the possible gastrointestinal causes of colic that have been researched include: cow milk protein intolerance, lactose intolerance, gastrointestinal immaturity, and alterations in gut flora.
+Some of the possible causes of colic that have been researched are: dairy intolerance, lactose intolerance, a baby’s immature gut and poor bacterial flora.

 One of the most common probiotics is Lactobacillus.
 Probiotics have been researched as a potential treatment for infants with colic, specifically with Lactobacillus reuteri.
 All other types of probiotics have not shown consistent results in trials and are not recommended as potential treatments.